-Update, 4/11/2021: On October 31, the U.S. Centers for Disease Control and Prevention allowed its no-sail order to expire and issued a conditional sailing framework, to which all ships must adhere in order to resume cruising.
-Since that time, Norwegian Cruise Line has pushed back its restart date through June 30, 2021, with select ships' voyages canceled through August 31, 2021.
+Update, 5/1/2021: On October 31, the U.S. Centers for Disease Control and Prevention allowed its no-sail order to expire and issued a conditional sailing framework, to which all ships must adhere in order to resume cruising.
+Since that time, Norwegian Cruise Line has pushed back its restart date through July 31, 2021, with select ships' voyages canceled into November.

-Passengers on canceled sailings will receive full refunds to their original forms of payment by June 1, 2021, along with a coupon for 10 percent off a future sailing departing through 2022 (if a 10 percent coupon was not already received under a previously canceled sailing).
+Passengers on canceled sailings will receive full refunds to their original forms of payment, along with a coupon for 10 percent off a future sailing departing through 2022 (if a 10 percent coupon was not already received under a previously canceled sailing).

 Coupons can be combined with future cruise credits and other discounts, but any promotions attached to the canceled booking will not be carried over to new reservations.
 Passengers who used future cruise credit to book one of these canceled sailings will see the full amount of the credit refunded to their Latitudes account within seven days.
 Any bookings made using CruiseNext certificates will be refunded to the accounts on file.